arplaboratory/UASTHN/README.md

-# STHN: Deep Homography Estimation for UAV Thermal Geo-localization with Satellite Imagery
+# UAGL: Deep Homography Estimation for UAV Thermal Geo-localization with Satellite Imagery

-This is the official repository for [STHN: Deep Homography Estimation for UAV Thermal Geo-localization with Satellite Imagery](https://arxiv.org/abs/2306.02994).
+This is the official repository for [UAGL: Deep Homography Estimation for UAV Thermal Geo-localization with Satellite Imagery](https://arxiv.org/abs/2306.02994).

 ```
 bibtex TBD